eralston/AdminLteMvc/README.md

 What is AdminLTE?
 ---------------------
 AdminLTE is a free premium admin control panel and dashboard template build on Bootstrap 3.x, originally created by Almsaeed Studio (https://almsaeedstudio.com/).
 Like Bootstrap itself, it is a useful collection of CSS with supporting HTML snippets that make your web app's UI more visually appealing.
+You can see a full demo of AdminLTE on their website here: https://almsaeedstudio.com/preview

 Installation
 ------------------